sheepla/gofind/README.md

 By default, it searches for packages, but you can also search for symbols with the `-s`, `--symbol` option.

 When you select an item, the name of the package is output.
-You can also output the URL by specify the `-u`, `--url` option.
+You can also output the URL by specifying the `-u`, `--url` option.

 ## Installation